 Nominal CPUE was also calculated for the charter fleet in Region 6 for fish thought to be of spawning age (SBT greater than 10 years of age).
 This was done based on both the proportional ageing of observer lengths and on the smaller dataset of SBT that were directly aged.
-The series are compared in Figure 5 and agree closely with each other in describing no overall trend over the available time series; CPUE varies around one SBT per 1000 hooks with an historical low point in 2003 and the highest level for the series in 2008.
+The series are compared in Figure 5 and agree closely with each other.
+There is a slowly increasing trend to 2011; CPUE of SBT >10 years has varied around one SBT per 1000 hooks with an historical low point in 2003 and the highest level for the series in 2008.